Check in at 12:30pm and settle into your suite.

 Lunch will be served on board as we cruise towards Sagaing.

 In the afternoon visit the pagoda sprinkled Sagaing Hill, an important religious and monastic centre, home to some 554 monasteries and 6,000 monks and nuns.
-Here we will visit a Monastic school and orphanage where you will have the opportunity to meet some of the residents and understand the teachings of Buddhism.

 Next, take in the views from the top of the hill on the terraces of the Soon U Ponya Shin Pagoda, which are truly breathtaking.
 Below and all around, pagodas of different shapes and sizes dot the landscape.